debuggy/DockerForPAI_init/README.md

 - After setting the auto build repo, you can focus on the dockerfile in github.
 And the docker image will built automatically based on the dockerfile.

-## Use this autobuild image as Microsoft PAI job docker image
+## Use this autobuild image as OpenPAI job docker image
-- Use this autobuild image as Microsoft PAI job docker image.
+- Use this autobuild image as OpenPAI job docker image.
 And this docker image will updated whenever the dockerfile changed.